hharryyf/gdl2qbf/README.md

 # gdl2qbf
-A converter from two-player zero-sum turn-taking GDL to QBF
+A converter from two-player zero-sum turn-taking GDL to QBF, the paper [a relative link](aamas-final-version.pdf) is attached.

 ## Description